nownosw/protocol1/audits/README.md

 # Audit Reports

-This directory contains audit reports delivered for the contracts contained in this repo, beginning with the core protocol work for v2.
+This directory contains audit reports relevant to Enzyme.

+The main directory contains audits of contracts within this repo, beginning with the core protocol work for v2.
-_Reports prior to the "protocol-v4" audits are being gathered and will be added shortly._

-## Scope per report

-_In progress..._
+`/external-teams` contains reports on plugin contracts built by external teams, with code hosted elsewhere, as noted in the report.